gargana/quickstart-eks-hashicorp-consul/README.md

 from list in the upper-right corner of the navigation bar.
 3. On the Create stack page, keep the default setting for the template URL, and then choose Next.
 4. On the Specify stack details page, change the stack name if needed.
 Review the parameters for the template, a reference is provided in the *Parameters* section of this document.
-Enter the ID obtained in *Step 3* into the parameter labelled `Snyk integration ID`.
 Provide values for the parameters that require input.
 For all other parameters, review the default settings and customize them as necessary.
 When you finish reviewing and customizing the parameters, choose Next.
 5. On the options page, you can specify tags (key-value pairs) for resources in your stack and set advanced options.